yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 ### Improvements to application form

-I suggested the following changes to the application form to the CAAS staff so that future applicants and themselves will face less trouble.
+I suggested the following changes to the application form to the CAAS staff so that future applicants and themselves will face less hassle.

 1. State that original documents have to be brought down for verification
 2. State that logbook and a copy is required